Understanding Plus and Less Adjustments on Settlement Statements in QLD

 • These are amounts deducted from the seller’s proceeds because they have not yet paid certain expenses up to the settlement date.
 The seller pays their share by deducting it from their final settlement amount.

-Common Types of Adjustments
+Common Types of Settlement Adjustments

 1. Council Rates